Outage highlights how vital Facebook has become worldwide

 Hundreds of thousands of Haitians in their homeland and abroad fretted over the WhatsApp outage.

-Many of the country’s more than 11 million people depend it to alert one another about gang violence in a particular area or to talk to relatives in the U.S. about money transfers and other urgent issues, while Haitian migrants traveling to the U.S. rely on it to find each other or share key information such as safe places to sleep.
+Many of the country’s more than 11 million people depend it to alert one another about gang violence in particular neighborhoods or to talk to relatives in the U.S. about money transfers and other urgent matters.
+Haitian migrants traveling to the U.S. rely on it to find each other or share key information such as safe places to sleep.

 “I was waiting on confirmation on a money transfer from my cousin,” she said.
 “I was so frustrated.”